Frank Black and the Catholics: The Complete Recordings: Background

 Talking to Songfacts in 2015 about the reason for the box set, Black said: "I suppose that as Cooking Vinyl's distributor in the US went out of business some years ago, I realized many of my records were going out of print, especially from the Catholics era.
 A box set is a way to revitalize a body of work, and to usher in new distribution."

-Explaining the decision to present the tracks in alphabetical order rather than in their original album format, Black said in a press release: "It feels like an approximation of randomness and its a way to randomise something, especially if it's titles.
+Explaining the decision to present the tracks in alphabetical order rather than in their original album format, Black said in a press release: "It feels like an approximation of randomness and it's a way to randomise something, especially if it's titles.
 We get away from the preciousness of LPs we put out and its more about the body of work, the good times that we had."